uniciant/utc-datetime/README.md

 # UTC Datetime
 Simple, fast and small UTC date, timestamp and datetime library for Rust.

-UTC Datetime aims to be a user friendly date and time alternative, focused on core features.
+UTC Datetime aims to be ergonomic and user friendly, focused on core features.
 It prioritizes being space-optimal and efficient.

 ```toml